Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Global Reporting Initiative (GRI)

-Global Reporting Initiative (GRI) is an internationally recognized independent and nonprofit organization best known for developing the most widely used standard for sustainability reporting.
+The Global Reporting Initiative (GRI) is the independent organisation behind the most widely used global standards for sustainability reporting.

 Greenhouse gas (GHG) emission reduction